Martin Dingle-Wall: Career

 In 2010, he appeared alongside Kate Ritchie for a third time in Cops: L.A.C.

 Dingle-Wall went to Los Angeles in 2012 to play the title role of Matthew Butticker, Defense Attorney in the Award Winning play ANACONDA for the Hollywood Fringe Festival.
 It went on to win the Festival & be nominated as Top 10 Theatre Productions that year by the GLAAD Awards.

 He relocated to Los Angeles in 2013 & booked a major commercial campaign for NISSAN cast as the Hero by Director Joseph Kosinski (Oblivion, TRON-LEGACY).

 Dingle-Wall booked the support role of Neil McPherson in the film Strangerland with Nicole Kidman and Joseph Fiennes, directed by Kim Farrant.

 Soon after, he booked the romantic lead in the Feature Film "All that Jam" shot on location in Russia, for which he learned Russian and played almost the entire film in that language.
 His support cast included Chris Owen, (Sherminator from the American Pie Franchise) and Svetlana Khodchenkova (Viper from Wolverine).

-Dingle-Wall then booked the lead role in Happy Hunting (2016 film), shot in America in the Californian desert, Directed by Joe Dietsch & Louie Gibson.
+Dingle-Wall then booked the lead role in Happy Hunting, shot in America in the Californian desert, Directed by Joe Dietsch & Louie Gibson.
 It had its American Premier at Screamfest where it won BEST CINEMATOGRAPHY.
 It is heavily engaged in the 2017 Festival Circuit both domestically and abroad.

 He joined the cast of Salty, alongside Antonio Banderas and Olga Kurylenko in July 2016.

 In 2021, Dingle-Wall played the lead role of Will Scott in the Egyptian-American TV series, Cypher.